dorukozerr/uwuallet/README.md

 ### Note

-Due to react 19 and NextJS security updates versions are outdated and broken.
+Due to React 19 and NextJS security updates versions are outdated and broken.
 Treat this project as a example for server actions, mongodb, and frontend boilerplate.
 Don't wanna spend time to fix versions.

 ![screenshot](ss-1.png)
 ![screenshot](ss-2.png)